Short branch cut approximation in $2$D Hydrodynamics with Free Surface: Short branch cut approximation and square root singularity solutions

 Eq. \e{RzTanveer} is recovered from Eq. \e{RzTanveer1} in the limit $B_1\to \infty$.

-We note that in all particular cases \e{Rztrivial}, \e{RzTanveer} and \e{RzTanveer1}, the series expansion at any of two branch points \e{chi012} shows that $R=0$ at these points, which is in the perfect agreement with the analytical results of Ref. \cite{LushnikovZakharovWaterWaves2019submitted}.
+We note that in all particular cases \e{Rztrivial}, \e{RzTanveer} and \e{RzTanveer1}, the series expansion at any of two branch points \e{chi012} shows that $R=0$ at these points, which is in the perfect agreement with the analytical results of Ref. \cite{LushnikovZakharovWaterWaves2020}.
 We also remind that all these particular cases share the same $V$ from Eq. \e{Vtauchi}.

 To express $V$ and $R$ in all these cases in terms of $w$ and $t$ requires to find expression of $\chi$ and $\tau$ through $w$ and $t$ using Eqs. \e{taudef} and \e{chidef2}.
 For that one can use definitions \e{RcVcdef} with $\chi_0$ determined in terms of $\chi$ through Eq. \e{chi012}.
 After that a general condition \e{narrowbranchcut1} can be also verified.
+We note that all particular examples above correspond to the moving branch points according to Eq. \e{chi012}.
+It implies that the condition \e{narrowbranchcut1} is violated at large times so the short branch cut approximation is valid in all these particular cases only for a finite duration of time.

 The second sheet of Riemann surface $\Gamma_V$ corresponds to the opposite choice of sign in Eq. \e{chi0tau}.
 It means that we have to change the sign in front of each square root in Eqs. \e{Vtauchi},\e{Rztrivial},\e{RzTanveer} and Eq. \e{RzTanveer1}.
 It immediately implies that $V\to \infty $ and $\ R\to\infty$ as $\chi\to \infty$ in all these equations for the second (nonphysical) sheet of Riemann surface.